 - Do you stay up later/drink more/exercise less than you'd like to?

 Be compassionate with yourself as you comb through these moments.
-There's no room for judgement here; just acknowledge where you've been devaluing yourself.
+There's no room for judgment here; just acknowledge where you've been devaluing yourself.
 After you sign up, you'll get an email from me wherein I'll share all of my own self-sacrificing habits.
 You’re not alone!

 Thirty Days of Self-Love is not about being vegan for thirty days, or giving up sugar, alcohol, caffeine and red meat.
 This is DEFINITELY not about beating yourself up if you "fall off the wagon," and it's also not about being perfect.